 - > Ability to work within a team framework that fosters an environment that develops staff potential. - > Skills in using computers and software relevant to the area of practice.

 Experience

-- > Experience with quality improvement activities. - > Experience in evaluating the results of nursing research and integrating, where relevant, the results into nursing practice.
+- > Experience with quality improvement activities. - > Experience in evaluating the results of nursing research and integrating, where relevant, the results into nursing practice. - > Experience in understanding principles needed for rostering and service provisions within a multidisciplinary frame work

 Knowledge